 – I was surprised by how many white people there were in Japan, particularly Kyoto.
 I hadn’t seen so many white people in one place for years.

-– The ideograph writing system (kanji) was natural and relatively easy for me to understand most of time.
-The writing system based on phonetics (kana), by contrast, is weird and foreign, and difficult to understand – knowing how a word is pronounced isn’t nearly as useful as knowing what the word means.
+– The ideograph writing system (kanji) was natural and relatively easy to understand.
+The writing system based on phonetics (kana), by contrast, is weird and difficult to understand – knowing how a word is pronounced isn’t nearly as useful as knowing what the word means.

-– Japanese people kept on asking me about my chopsticks – not the fact that I was using chopsticks, they were asking about the actual chopsticks.
-They asked me where I got them, and then suggested that I should try using a different set of chopsticks.
+– Japanese people kept on asking me about my chopsticks – not that I was using chopsticks, they were asking about the actual chopsticks.
+They asked me where I got them, and then suggested that I use a different set of chopsticks.

-For those who haven’t figured out what the deal with the chopsticks is, the explanation is: I brought my Taiwanese chopsticks to Japan, and like many Taiwanese chopsticks, they are metal.
+For those who haven’t figured out what the deal with the chopsticks is, the explanation is: I brought my Taiwanese chopsticks to Japan.
+Like many Taiwanese chopsticks, they are metal.
 Metal is cheap and durable.
-Japanese people, apparently, are not comfortable with metal chopsticks, so much so that even watching someone else use metal chopsticks is a bit of a problem for them.
+Japanese people, apparently, are not comfortable with metal chopsticks, so much so that even watching someone else use metal chopsticks is a problem.

 You might notice that all of these things I found ‘weird’ about Japan have nothing to do with me being an American.
-In fact, they have everything to do with the fact that I had been in Taiwan for years before I went to Japan, and Japan clashed more with my Taiwanese habits than my American habits.
-Had I gone to Japan straight from the United States without ever going to Taiwan, I wouldn’t have experienced any of the above as ‘weird’, and I wouldn’t have experienced the last thing at all.
+They have everything to do with the fact that I had been in Taiwan for years.
+Japan clashed more with my Taiwanese habits than my American habits.
+Had I gone to Japan straight from the United States without ever going to Taiwan, I wouldn’t have experienced any of the above as ‘weird’.
+I wouldn’t have experienced the last thing at all.

 In other words, “culture countershock” is culture shock which one experiences because it clashes with a nonnative culture one adjusted to, even though it doesn’t clash with one’s native culture.